 SIL is one of many support options a person with a disability could get where they live.
 As all NDIS-funded supports must meet the reasonable and necessary criteria, some of the details before considering getting an individual SIL include:

 - where you live now, your future home and your living goals

 - your independent living skills and potential to build on these

 - supports you need to achieve your home and living goals

 - other helpful information about your support needs

 With the support of the government and the family, the people in the Support Independent Living (SIL) accommodation have several needs and activities that are important to them to help them stay healthy and in their homes for as long as possible.
 These include:

 - Support with supervision, safety and security

 - Assistance with personal care tasks

-- Assistance with capacity building tasks (for example, meal prep and cooking, cleaning, routine development)
+- Assistance with capacity-building tasks (for example, meal prep and cooking, cleaning, and routine development)